 - 1) Students that wrote both mid-term exams will write a final exam covering only the topics not included in mid-terms.
 On the day of the final exam students need to write the "Regular" exam.
 If a student, either by mistake or in purpose, receives and start to read/write a comprehensive exam will be asked to finalize that exam and it will be marked.
 It is not possible to switch or change exams once it has been started. - 2) Students missing one or both mid-term exams will write a "Comprehensive" final exam covering all topics of the course.
 Students missing a mid-term exam do not need to provide any documentation or justification.
 The weight of one missed mid-term exam is transferred to the final exam.
 On the day of the final exam students need to write the "Comprehensive" exam, please ensure you take a seat in the tables for "Comprehensive" exams.
 If a student either by mistake or in purpose receives and start to read/write a regular exam will be asked to finalize that exam and it will be marked; given the limited knowledge tested, the weight of such exams is 6.25% instead of 25%.
-Exams cannot be changed once started.

-3) Students missing the scheduled final exam can defer it.
-All deferred exams are comprehensive regardless the number of mid-term exams written during the term.
-Check the School for dates of deferred exams.
+Exams cannot be changed once started. - 3) Students missing the scheduled final exam can defer it.
+Refer to the section on the following page for more details on the deferred exam.
+All deferred exams are comprehensive regardless the number of midterm exams written during the term.